 6. Static site generators

-Static site generators offer better SEO, file system rooting, data fetching, plugins, graphQl.
+Static site generators offer better SEO, file system rooting, data fetching, plugins, and GraphQl.

 Some popular static site generators are: